tranhuy105/epub-translator/README.md

 1. Open the EPUB Translator application.
 2. Go to the home page.
 3. Click on the "Preferences" button.
-4. Enter your API key for Microsoft Translator or DeepL Translator in the respective fields.
+4. Enter your API key for Microsoft Translator or Deep Translate in the respective fields.
 5. Save your preferences.

     ![User Preference](./images/api-key-preferences.png)